Teachers bumped up vaccine list as schools start 2021 remotely

-Tennessee’s teachers moved up the list for the COVID-19 vaccine on Wednesday, just behind frontline health care workers in the state’s distribution plan.
+Tennessee’s teachers moved up the list for the COVID-19 vaccine last week, just behind frontline health care workers in the state’s distribution plan.

 When educators will actually be able to receive the vaccine is still unclear, but the Tennessee Department of Health estimates it could be in February or March.
 The decision moves them ahead of adults with high-risk conditions and other critical infrastructure workers.